Chapter 4. Menu Bar

 4.1.18.
 Recent Test Cases

-Lists the last test cases that have been run from the TestCaseManager.
+Lists the most recently run test cases from the TestCaseManager.
 Selecting an entry from this list will open the TestCaseManager and run the selected test case.

 4.1.19.
 Run Most Recent Test Case